Yossi/agent-stats-utils/README.md

 ```
 python agent_stats.py snarf
 ```

+You can operate on a group with the -g option (group names are case sensitive).
+If -g is left out, it will either do all groups or error out.
+Whatever works.
+Any command that has text output can have that output redirected to email with the -m option.
+If you are redirecting to email, you can set a custom subject with -s.
+Default subject is the command name + the group name.

+Sometimes you find yourself needing to change how many ranks make it into the charts.
+By default this is 10 but you can change it to whatever with the -n option.

+Once you get a feel for what this script does, you may want to set it up to run with crontab, or something similar.

-First time this is run it will ask you to log in to your google account.
+First time phantomjs is run (only needed for check_for_applicants now) it will ask you to log in to your google account.
 The script just takes what you enter and passes it to phantomjs where a google login page is open (headless).
 It also stores a cookie so you don't have to login every time.